mnot/I-D/http-key/draft.md

      a quoted-string production.
   3. Flattening the list of lists into a single list that represents the individual header field-values.
+  4. Case-normalising each value in both lists to lowercase.
-  4. Trimming any OWS from the start and end of the field-values.
+  5. Trimming any OWS from the start and end of the field-values.

 For example, given the set of headers: